Cat Flea Eggs on Bed Sheets: Signs & Solutions

 What Do Cat Flea Eggs Look Like On Bed Sheets?

 Spotting cat flea eggs on bed sheets takes a careful eye.
-These eggs are so small that most people mistake them for dust or lint at first.
-Learning what to look for makes identification much easier.
+These eggs are so small that most people mistake them for dust, lint, or other marks.

 Common Appearance Clues